leandrososa/byma-options-api/README.md

 Simple API to get options data from a specific BYMA security, made in Express.js and using Cheerio, Request and Jest.
-Currently retrieves expiration date, strike price, last option price and volume for <b>call options</b> only.
+Currently retrieves expiration date, strike price, last option price and volume for **call options** only.

 ## Live